Choosing the best prescription safety goggles for workers with vision problems

 Safety glasses vs safety goggles: what’s the difference?

-As you may have noticed, the terms safety goggles and safety glasses may be used interchangeably.
+As you may have noticed, the terms safety goggles and safety glasses are sometimes used interchangeably.
 While they may seem similar, they have subtle but critical differences.
 For one, safety glasses offer less protection than safety goggles in certain work environments.
 These PPEs differ in terms of:

 Comfort